cheeze36/pith_lang/README.md

 ### **Pith Language: A Technical Overview**

-Pith is an imperative, dynamically-typed scripting language that blends syntax from C-family languages with Python-like structural conventions.
+Pith is an currently experintal imperative typed scripting language that blends syntax from C-family languages with Python-like structural conventions.
 It is executed by a tree-walking interpreter written in C, which processes a source file through a classic pipeline: **Tokenizer -> Parser (AST Builder) -> Interpreter**.

 #### **1. Execution Model**